-Contact: Contacts form the metal portions of a connector.
-The form an electrical connection by contact with each other.
+Contact: Contacts form the metal portions of a connector, and they create an electrical connection by contact with each other.
 You can check out any connector to find the metal contacting parts.

-Crimp: Crimp connectors use a special tool to attach the connector to the wire.
-They provide an easy means to form a connection without soldering.
-Crimped telephone cables and coaxial connectors are good examples.
+Crimp: Crimp connectors use a unique tool to attach the connector to the wire.
+They provide an easy way to connect without soldering and crimped telephone cables, and coaxial connectors are good examples.

 Crimp height: Crimp height is the length of the crimped terminals.
 You need to choose the right crimp height for your custom wire harness for the best conductivity.

-Double crimp: Double crimp connectors have to crimp on both sides of the terminal.
-It makes way for a tighter crimp.
+Double crimp: Double crimp connectors have to crimp on both sides of the terminal, making way for a tighter crimp.

 Ferrule: A ferrule connector uses a ferrule to protect the terminals.
 You can find ferrule connectors mostly in fiber optic connections.

 Alt – Connectors for strength

 9.Wire Harness—RF Connector